As a small business owner, managing sales tax can be a complex and time-consuming task. However, with the updated integration between Xero and...

-- One bank would review Gusto/ADP/Paychex payroll reports, which includes retirement and health benefits and state and local taxes, while another bank would ignore those amounts completely (resulting in a lower amounts)
+- One bank would review Gusto/ADP/Paychex payroll reports, which include retirement and health benefits and state and local taxes, while another bank would ignore those amounts completely (resulting in lower amounts)

-- We have even heard stories of banks creating loan amounts out of thin air, with no regard to the actual payroll costs.
+We have even heard stories of banks creating loan amounts out of thin air, with no regard for the actual payroll costs.
 Why tho?

 And the icing on the cake... our primary lender who is funding approximately $8 Million for our small business clients:

 - Completely stopped working with Sole Proprietorships, Independent Contractors, and Single Member LLCs and waited days to decline our clients, which jeopardized their ability to even get lending at all.

 - Refused to pay our (.25% to 1%) agent fee that is mandated by the Department of Treasury and paid for by the SBA- a fee that we have been transparent about with our clients from the start.

 - Side note- We legally cannot (and frankly, should not) charge our clients to prepare their PPP applications and we are disappointed and frustrated by their decision, which directly conflicts with the Department of Treasury Guidance.